codecks-io/react-reform/README.md

 is `true` when the field was focused once

-##### `hasFailedToSubmit`

-This value is `true` when an attempt to submit failed.
-Will be `false` once validation was successful.

 ##### `fieldProps`

-contains the props passed to the `<Form>`'s input
+contains the props passed to the input by the theme's user.

 ### Custom Inputs via `wrapInput`

 react-reform only allows the use of _controlled_ inputs.
 I.e. it requires that the input defines a prop pair like `onChange` and `value`.

-Given this preqrequisite, wrapping custom form inputs is fairly straight forward using the `wrapInput` method.
+Given this preqrequisite, wrapping custom form inputs is fairly straight forward using the `wrapInput` method provided via `import {wrapInput} from "react-reform"`.

 `wrapInput` accepts the follwing parameters: `wrapInput(name, Component, opts)`